NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
     - 6A changed to be 5AA(A)
     - Animation recovers faster when used not in a string
+    - Shurikens are highs instead of mid to become high crushable
 - 6A(B)
     - Transition delayed 5 frames
     - Has a closer hit